nais/doc/content/deploy/README.md

 You can also read the [naisd user documentation](naisd.md).

 ### How it works
-1. In your GitHub/CircleCI/Jenkins build pipeline, create a deployment request using [deployment-cli](https://github.com/navikt/deployment-cli).
-   This request is sent to Github's [deployment API](https://developer.github.com/v3/repos/deployments/) and is forwarded to NAIS deploy.
+1. Ccreate a deployment request using [deployment-cli](https://github.com/navikt/deployment-cli) in your build pipeline.
+This request is sent to Github's [deployment API](https://developer.github.com/v3/repos/deployments/) and is then forwarded to NAIS deploy.
 2. NAIS deploy verifies the integrity and authenticity of the deployment, assumes the identity of the deploying team, and applies your _Kubernetes resources_ into the specified [cluster](#supported-clusters).
 3. If you deployed any _Application_ or _Deployment_ resources, NAIS deploy will wait until these are rolled out successfully, or a timeout occurs.
 4. The deployment status is continually posted back to Github and is available through their API, enabling integration with your pipeline or monitoring setup.

-### Getting started
+### Summary
 1. Make sure the [prerequisites](#prerequisites) are met before attempting to use NAIS deploy.
 2. [Enable deployments for your repository](#enable-deployments-for-your-repository).
 3. [Obtain Github deployment credentials](#obtain-github-deployment-credentials).
 4. [Implement NAIS deploy in your pipeline](#performing-the-deployment).

-5. When things break, check the section on [troubleshooting](#troubleshooting).
+When things break, check the section on [troubleshooting](#troubleshooting).

+## Getting started

 ### Prerequisites
 * Create a [nais.yaml](https://github.com/nais/naiserator/#naisioapplication-spec) file